 - Good mental and physical health:

-- Educated girls and women can work the profession they want to and fulfill their dreams and goals in life.
+- Educated women can work the profession they want to and fulfill their dreams and goals in life.
 Working at an honorable place will bring them mental peace and professional satisfaction.

-- Educated girls and women are sensitive to the importance of health and hygiene.
+- Educated women are sensitive to the importance of health and hygiene.
 Through health education, they are empowered to lead a healthy life-style.
-Educated mothers can take better care of herself, her siblings, and family and the village environments.
+Educated mothers can take better care of themselves, their siblings, and family and the village environments.

 - Dignity and honor:

-- Educated women are now looked upon with dignity and honor.
-They become a source of inspiration for millions of young girls who make them their role-models.
+- Educated women become a source of inspiration for millions of young girls who make them their role-models.

 - Educated women are better informed of their rights for justice.
-This in effect lead to decline in exploitations,violence and injustice against women such as dowry, prostitution, child-marriage, etc.
+This in effect lead to decline in exploitation, violence, and injustice against women such as dowry, prostitution, child-marriage, etc.

 - Equality &Choice of profession:

 - Alleviate poverty: Women education is a quintessential to alleviate poverty.
-This demand massive contribution from educated women.
-There cannot be many social and economic changes unless girls and women are given their rights for education.
+This demands massive contribution from educated women.
+There cannot be many social and economic changes unless women are given their rights for education.

-The challenges/ barriers of women empowerment are the following:
+The challenges/ barriers coming in the way of women empowerment are: